alphalon/kotlin-scripting/README.md

 ### Usage

-Running `ko` without any arguments will print usage information with more options, but here are the highlights:
+Running `ko` without any arguments or with the `--help` option will print usage information with more details, but here are the highlights:

 #### Executing a script